Train Tickets in Germany

-How to book train tickets to and in Germany
+How to book cheap train tickets to and in Germany

 Seat reservation is included in first class fares, for second class journeys a reservation can be purchased for €4,50 extra.
 Reservation is not compulsory, but is strongly recommended on busy travel dates around the weekend and holidays.